ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 #### Funding the Ledger

-A new ledger device has no funds on the addresses it controls.
+A new Ledger device has no funds on the addresses it controls.
 You'll need to send funds to it by exporting them from the C-Chain to the P-Chain using [Avalanche's Web Wallet](https://wallet.avax.network).